shawn-y-sun/Customer_Analytics_Retail/README.md

 # Customer Analytics for Retail/FMCG Company

 ## Project Overview
-This project aims to support a retail or FMCG (fast-moving consumer goods) company to formulate suitable marketing strategies that could further maximize revenues on Candy Bars.
-To reach the fullest potential of bringing up revenues, a company should find the 'sweet spot' on the relationship between price and quantity.
+This project aims to support a retail or FMCG (fast-moving consumer goods) company to formulate suitable marketing strategies that could maximize revenues on Candy Bars.
+To reach the fullest potential of bringing up revenues, a company should find the 'sweet spot' on the relationship between price and quantity sold.

-Conducting analysis on price elasicity would support us to find the optimal point.
-We will look at price elasticities of three aspects: purchase proability, brand choice probability, and purchase quantity.
-By doing this, we can construct strategies to increase the likelihood of a customer purchasing our products on all shopping stages.
+Analysis conducted on price elasticity would support us to find the optimal point in price-quantity relationship.
+We will look at price elasticities in three aspects: purchase probability, brand choice probability, and purchase quantity.
+By doing that, we can construct strategies to increase the likelihood of a customer purchasing our products on all shopping stages.

-To better position our products, we will firstly perform segmentation on our customers to support our analysis on price elasiticity, allowing us to customize marketing strategies for customers with different backrgounds.
+To better position our products, we will firstly perform segmentation on our customers to support our analysis on price elasticity, allowing us to customize marketing strategies for customers with different backgrounds.

 ## Code and Resources Used